 Nine of the 12 patients showed improvements in both motor impairment and function.
 Additionally, Joe demonstrated substantial advancement that nearly tripled what most patients experience by undergoing routine physical rehabilitation.

 Joe says he still has a road ahead, but is grateful for the tasks he can accomplish now he never dreamed he'd be able to do.
 (Courtesy: Cleveland Clinic)

-Joe, whose DBS device was surgically removed in mid-October after two years of use, believes he is now 85% recovered from the initial effects of the stroke.
+Joe, whose DBS device was surgically removed after two years of use, believes he is now 85% recovered from the initial effects of the stroke.
 Regarding his right hand, “I can sense when people are touching my hand, and I’m still working on developing fine motor skills for some tasks.
 The study did help me, and I know that what (the researchers) learned will help a lot of other people in the future.”